aritra-tech/Wallet-Design/README.md

 # Wallet Android Design

-Made this wallet design using XMl in Android Studio
+Made this wallet design using XML in Android Studio